feliciaboghiu/mvp/README.md

-# NewVentury
+# Inventarium

-My MVP will be called NewVentury and it's an app about Inventory Management.
+My MVP will be called Inventarium and it's an app about Inventory Management.

 ## Features